ToolJet/ToolJet/docs/versioned_docs/version-2.35.0/widgets/table.md

 ### Hide Columns

-You can choose which columns to show or hide in the table using this option.
-You also have the option to **[hide the column selector button](/docs/widgets/table#show-column-selector-button)** in the table properties.
+You can choose which columns to show or hide in the Table using this option.
+You also have the option to **[hide the column selector button](/docs/widgets/table#hide-column-selector-button)** in the Table properties.

 ### Sorting